six7/six7/README.md

 # Hi there 👋

 I'm a designer with a high interest in creating tools and plugins that enable others to do their best work.
-I currently work at GitHub as a Senior Product Designer.
+I currently work at GitHub as a Staff Product Designer.

 ## Want to support my work?